nickpascucci/verso/README.md

 added to the "safe" list in the future.
 If a character you want to use is not listed here, please file an issue on GitHub (or better yet, send a PR)!

+Fragments can also be nested.
+This is particularly useful when you want to annotate a region of a source file that is already contained within a larger "outer" fragment.
+The annotations for the "inner" fragment will not appear in the output.
+This is best illustrated with an example.
+See the following [source](./examples/test/nested.rs), [prose](./examples/test/nested.md) and [output](./examples/reference/test/nested.md) files.

 ### Referencing annotations

 In order to insert a fragment in another file, add a line containing the symbol `@@` followed by the